Samsui women: Jobs

 Coming to Singapore as cheap labourers between the 1920s and 1940s, the Samsui women worked mainly in the construction industry and other industries that required hard labour.
 They also worked as domestic servants.
 Samsui women were the traditional source of manpower supply in the construction industry, in order to support their families in their homelands.

-Samsui women typically commenced their work at 8 am, undertaking physically strenuous tasks such as digging soil and transporting earth, debris, and construction materials using buckets suspended from shoulder poles.
+Samsui women typically commenced their work at 8 am, undertaking physically strenuous tasks such as digging soil and transporting earth, debris, and construction materials mostly using shallow wicker baskets (or buckets if carrying wet cement or concrete mix) suspended from shoulder poles.
 Following a brief lunch break, they occasionally collected wood for cooking fuel before concluding their workday around 5 pm or 6 pm.
 Once their work was done, they returned home to prepare dinner.
 During the evenings, they engaged in friendly conversations with fellow Samsui women along the five-foot-way corridors outside the shophouses where they resided.
 Additionally, many of them enjoyed unwinding by smoking cigarettes before retiring for the night.

 Samsui women earned 50 to 60 cents per day.
 This was barely enough for their food and rental, and they still had to return the money borrowed from the agency to come to find work in Singapore.
 As a result, they gave up the prospect of marriage and children, living very simply to save money to support their families, whom they might never see again after they left home.
 A majority of women would work for about a year to pay off their debts.
 They often shared accommodation and ate simple food, such as cooked rice, some bean cheese and a bit of pickled or fresh vegetables.
 Samsui women dug soil and carried earth, debris and building materials in buckets hung from shoulder poles.
 Despite the long working hours, they only had short lunch breaks, during which they had to gather wood to bring home as fuel for cooking.
 Their contributions to housing construction and as well as labour at hawker centres have been invaluable to Singapore's early development.